botanarede/beddel-chat/packages/beddel/docs/prd/goals-context.md

 ## Background Context

-Beddel 2.6 represents a fundamental shift in architecture: from an "agent wrapper" approach to a **Sequential Pipeline Executor**.
+Beddel Protocol represents a fundamental shift in architecture: from an "agent wrapper" approach to a **Sequential Pipeline Executor**.
 This redesign addresses the need for streaming-first chat interactions while maintaining the declarative configuration philosophy that makes Beddel accessible to developers.

 The core problem being solved is the latency in LLM-powered applications where responses are delivered only after full processing.
-By leveraging Vercel AI SDK's `streamText` capability, Beddel 2.6 enables instant, token-by-token response delivery.
+By leveraging Vercel AI SDK's `streamText` capability, Beddel Protocol enables instant, token-by-token response delivery.

 ### Key Concepts